 This was another popular climbing stand by Warren and Sweat Manufacturing Company.
 The Imperial tree stand was known as a monarch as it gave hunters a comfortable hunting experience.
 For its weight and ease of climbing, this model hooked the hunters.

-This climbing tree stand featured Bear hug blades for digging deeper into the bark of the tree.
-This way, it became remarkably securer and firmer.
+This climbing tree stand featured Bear hug blades for digging deeper into the tree’s bark.
+This way, it became remarkably secure and firmer.

 With other ergonomics such as backpacking straps and padded seat rest, it was a great climber stand for hunters who hunt facing away from the tree.